agungjk/barcode/readme.md

 ## Installation

 Begin by installing this package through Composer.
-Edit your project's `composer.json` file to require `dinesh/barcode`.
+Edit your project's `composer.json` file to require `rseyferth/barcode`.

     "require": {
 		"laravel/framework": "4.0.*",
-		"dinesh/barcode": "dev-master"
+		"rseyferth/barcode": "1.0"
 	}

 Next, update Composer from the Terminal: